-John Ronald Reuel Tolkien (Harry Gilby) has just lost his mother, even though he is still just a boy.
-Him and his little brother end up in foster care, are moved to a new city, and are placed in a foster home where they have a new foster sister named Edith (Mimi Keene).
+John Ronald Reuel Tolkien (Harry Gilby) has lost his mother, even though he is still just a boy.
+He and his little brother end up in foster care, are moved to a new city, and are placed in a foster home where they have a new foster sister named Edith (Mimi Keene).
 Edith is a talented young pianist, and John has a gift in understanding languages, as well as a talent for telling stories.
 He struggles to find his place in a new school, but he forms a brotherhood with a few passionate and eager fellow students.

 The Pros & Cons